 While the Montecarlos story starts with Carlos Batres inheriting a farm, it was his vision of what the farm could be and his passion for coffee that have made Montecarlos what it is now.
 Carlos inherited the mill, which dates back to the 1870’s, and has been in the family for five generations.
 However, to create the Montecarlos of today took decades.
 Year by year Carlos purchased land with the goal of owning the entire volcano upon which Montecarlos sits.
 Carlos and his partner Julie Batres now own the entire volcano which sits in a chain of volcanic cones, two of which have been active in the recent past.

-The 2020 harvest marks the fourth consecutive year of Passenger’s ongoing foundational partnership with Carlos and Julie.
+The 2021 harvest marks the fifth consecutive year of Passenger’s ongoing foundational partnership with Carlos and Julie.
 The primary varieties that are produced on the estate are Caturra, Bourbon, Catuaí, Pacamara, and Gesha.
-This year, Passenger’s green buying team selected the Catuaí to serve as our Foundational Montecarlos offering as well as this lovely gesha selection that we are proud to add to the Reserve Lot menu, just in time for the holidays.
+This year, Passenger’s green buying team selected the Catuaí to serve as our Foundational Montecarlos offering, as well as two Reserve Lots featuring fresh separations of the Pacamara and Gesha varieties.